pluralsight/htmlTagValidator/readme.md

 // test/html/basicListItems.html
 it('basic list items', function(done) {
   tree.error({
-    'message': '<li> is not a valid self closing tag', 'line': 5
+    'message': 'li is not a valid self closing tag', 'line': 5
   }, this, done);
 });